 Naturally, data availability was variable across the countries involved.
 We populated the models with “national level” data or data from surveys covering a range of representative areas (such as in Turkey).
 Most of the major risk factors were measured rather than self-reported e.g. BMI was measured as height and weight, SBP and total cholesterol and diabetes were also measured using appropriate blood pressure monitors and blood tests.
 Smoking status is usually self-reported in surveys.
-While generally considered valid, this could result in an underestimate of smoking status, particularly among women in countries like Tunisia, where female smoking is still culturally 50.
+While generally considered valid, this could result in an underestimate of smoking status, particularly among women in countries like Tunisia, where female smoking is still culturally frowned upon50.
 Physical inactivity is also self-reported, and could be less reliable.
 Using national level or regional data may also conceal important heterogeneity within countries e.g. by urban / rural location or socio-economic status30 31 51-53.
 It is possible that the relative contribution to CHD mortality trends from increased treatment uptake could be lower in some poorer, rural regions where health insurance coverage is lower and services weaker.
-For example, situational analyses of NCD clinics, a separate part of this EC funded project, found that both patient record keeping and staff skills were weaker in poorer rural areas, and could potentially lead to poorer treatment outcomes25.
+For example, situational analyses of NCD clinics, a separate part of this EC funded project, found that both patient record keeping and staff skills were weaker in poorer rural areas, and along with inadequate referral arrangements, could potentially lead to poorer treatment outcomes25.

 Our model explains change in mortality over time, rather than the absolute levels.
 Whilst trends within the four countries are considered reliable (Appendix 2), comparisons between them should be made cautiously, due to potential differences in coding practices and quality of death certification.
 The model probably captures all major contributions to mortality change, but the contributions of each component have substantial uncertainty.
 However, probabilistic sensitivity analysis demonstrated that the relative contributions of risk factor changes and treatments to the overall mortality trends were reasonably consistent.